bayram-naouar/sentiment-analysis/README.md

    }
    ```

-   Replace `model_name` with the specific model (e.g., "logistic_regression", "svm") and add the parameters you want to tune with their possible values.
+   Replace <model_name> with the specific model ("logregr", "svm", 'rf') and add the parameters you want to tune with their possible values.
 The grid search will automatically use these parameters during the training phase.

 4. **Models**: